frantzenp/git-intro/_episodes/02-basics.md

  create mode 100644 ingredients.txt
  create mode 100644 instructions.txt
 ```
-<span style="color:green"> Note: we will discuss why and what to write in commit messages shortly!</span>
+<span style="color:green"> This might be a good point to explain commit messages!</span>

 Right after we query the status to get this useful command into our muscle memory: